ADGEfficiency/dsr-rl/PITCHME.md

 Batch norm. is additional preprocessing of data as it moves between network layers
 - used in very deep convolutional/residual nets

-We use the mean and variance of the batch to normalize activations (standardization is actually used!)
+We use the mean and variance of the batch to normalize activations
+- standardization is actually used!

-This reduces sensitivty to weight & bias initialization
+- reduces sensitivty to weight & bias initialization

-It also allows us to use higher learning rates
+- allows higher learning rates

-Originally applied before the activation - but this is a topic of debate
+- originally applied before the activation - but this is a topic of debate

 [Batch normalization before or after relu - Reddit](http://www.reddit.com/r/MachineLearning/comments/67gonq/d_batch_normalization_before_or_after_relu/)